GOP senators confident their police reform bill can pass through Congress

-WASHINGTON (NEXSTAR) — Two Republican senators who are teaming up to reform policing in America have high hopes their bill will make it through Congress.
+WASHINGTON (WDVM) — Two Republican senators who are teaming up to reform policing in America have high hopes their bill will make it through Congress.

 “(I am) very optimistic that it will get to the finish line,” Sen. Tim Scott (R-SC) said Tuesday after meeting with Senate Republicans about the path of his new bill on police reform.